microsoft/vscode-python/CONTRIBUTING.md

 ### Running Unit Tests

+Note: Unit tests are those in files with extension `.unit.test.ts`.

 1. Make sure you have compiled all code (done automatically when using incremental building)
 1. Ensure you have disabled breaking into 'Uncaught Exceptions' when running the Unit Tests
 1. For the linters and formatters tests to pass successfully, you will need to have those corresponding Python libraries installed locally